Cost

 Join San Rudra of Damariscotta’s Banyan Tree food truck to embark on a culinary journey where Maine's local bounty meets the vibrant flavors of India.
 Get hands-on as you learn to craft homestyle Indian dishes using fresh ingredients sourced from Maine farmers and fishermen.
 During each class, participants will cook up a delectable dish plus accompaniments, exploring essential Indian cooking techniques and flavor combinations.
 Once the dishes are cooked, stick around to enjoy dinner as a group before packing up your leftovers to share with friends and family at home.

-Each class will focus on a different dish and featured ingredient:
+Each class will focus on a different dish, state of India, and featured ingredient:

-All ingredients, supplies and recipes will be provided.
+If you would like to wear an apron during class (recommended!), please bring one with you.
+All other ingredients, supplies and recipes will be provided.
 Your ticket also includes a drink of your choice to enjoy with dinner – Maine beer, wine, cider, mead or soda.

 Important Note: Please pay extra attention that you are signing up for the correct date when you register!
 Classes in this series often sell out and we may not be able to transfer your registration if you mistakenly register for the wrong date.